learn-co-curriculum/curriculum-team/the_job.md

 * Write a shell script to emit template files
 * Catch up on changes in ActiveRecord 5.0 that will need to be propagated into a series of repositories.
+* Contribute to our book club!
+* Help "program" a new offering as Flatiron expands into a new market

 ## Required Skills